FCOO/fcoo-web-dev/README.md

     |   |   ├── fonts                           //Font-files
     |   |   └── images                          //Images for css (background-images: "images/example.png")
     |   └── images                          //Images for the application
-    ├── dest                            //The compiled and build distribution files ├── demo                            //Demo page for packages.
+    ├── dist                            //The compiled and build distribution files ├── demo                            //Demo page for packages.
 Also the page for the "gh-pages" branch in GitHub ├── dev                             //Development version of the application ├── bower_components                //Installed Bower components